xcelt/smart-home/README.md

 ![hashidfern](./images/hashidfern.png)

-These results indicate the encryption algorithms are not readily available, as _hashid_ is a well known hacking tool and is quite comprehensive in scope (xxxx, xxxx) and thus take more resources and commitment to crack.

-Even so, we wanted to do some additional tests to see if the RSA and Fernet encryption hashes could be broken through an encryption website.
-RSA and Fernet may not be included in hash-defeat command-line tools, but they may be vulnerable against dedicated cipher-cracking.

-First, we used the website `https://www.dcode.fr/cipher-identifier` to see if the cipher type could be recognised.
-This website has a comprehensive cipher library, and though it is not a hacking website is easily accessible to hackers looking to verify encryption type.
+We then used the website `https://www.dcode.fr/cipher-identifier` to see if the cipher type could be recognised (XXXX, XXXX).

-Results did not result in either RSA or Fernet suggestions:
+Results did not return either RSA or Fernet suggestions:

 ![cipherRSA](./images/cipherRSA.png)